Staff research expertise

 Staff working on perception include:

-- Fiona Macpherson (perception, introspection, cognitive penetration)
+- Fiona Macpherson (perception, hallucination and illusion, the senses, imagination, cognitive penetration)

 - Derek Brown (perception and consciousness, colour and sensible qualities, misperception, sense-data)